Dental Emergency in Airdrie

 Don’t Forget Your Bite!

 It may come as a surprise, but the way your teeth bite together play a huge part in the function of your TMJ.
-If your teeth are improperly aligned or the upper and lower jaw do not close together properly, your jaw must compensate when you’re biting and chewing food.
+If your teeth are improperly aligned or the upper and lower jaw does not close together properly, your jaw must compensate when you’re biting and chewing food.
 Day after day, these repeated joint movements strain your inner joint and the surrounding muscular tissues.

 Aligning your teeth and jaws through orthodontic therapy (braces) may be a viable solution for reducing your TMJ problems.
 Once a proper occlusion (bite) is established, your jaw can work more efficiently with less effort.
-Although the change is gradual, the orthodontic treatment can play a huge role on your long-term comfort.
+Although the change is gradual, orthodontic treatment can play a huge role on your long-term comfort.

 Consider Wearing a Splint

-Some of us have a natural habit of biting and clenching our teeth together (bruxism.)
+Some of us have a natural habit of biting and clenching our teeth together (bruxism).
 It may be due to stress during your commute home from work, or even while you’re sleeping at night.
 This extra tension strains your TMJ and muscles, triggering overuse and pain.
 A bite splint can relax your jaw and retrain the muscles so that you’re not using them so much.